ggcr/quizApp/README.md

 # Quiz
 A quiz app where you pass a .csv file with the problems and it will prompt them to the user with a limit time for each question.
 At the end it will give you the final score.

-This was made as an introductory example program for go routines and channels.
+This was made as an introductory example program for _go routines_ and _channels_.

 ## Usage
 To run the program follow the steps below: